 The major recent changes in the Italian tax rules that occurred in the last 12 months are the following:

-- Changes to allowance for corporate equity (ACE).
+- Re-introduction of the allowance for corporate equity (ACE).

 - Value-added tax (VAT) changes.